-This table shows data derived from the Metro 1994 Travel Behavior Survey that compares auto and non-auto mode shares.
-The data was analyzed by small geographic units that allowed for a comparison of areas with good transit and a high mix of uses with other parts of the region.
+This table shows data derived from he Metro 1994 Travel Behavior Survey that compares auto and non-auto mode shares.
+The data was analyzed by small geographic units that allowed for a comparison of areas with good transit and a high mix of uses with o her parts of the region.